I've been into hip hop music and culture since my teens back in the early 1980s. I've seen it go through many changes, bumps, and curves.

 Another group from California's Bay Area, another reflection of the consciousness of their geography.
-Laid back, smooth, versatile, and diverse, Hieroglyphics lyrics, style and sound are culturally relevant with depth of meaning, and lay a heavy message on their audience.
+Laid back, smooth, versatile, and diverse, Hieroglyphics lyrics, style, and sound are culturally relevant with a depth of meaning and lay a heavy message on their audience.

 3. De La Soul

-Pioneers of Alternative Hip Hop, back in the day they were called hippies, though they defied the label.
-They were also called different, and there's no doubt they are; with unusual metaphor, unusual look, they seem to express what is the psychological battle and responsibility of being unique.
+Pioneers of alternative hip hop, back in the day they were called hippies, though they defied the label.
+They were also called different, and there's no doubt they are; with unusual metaphors and an unusual look, they seem to express what is the psychological battle and responsibility of being unique.